Within the Warrior Forum lies a section called WSO which provides special offers on products being sold directly through that forum.

 If it promises fast results or some sort of automation as well as keywords such as: Content spinner, backlinking, content creation and similar wording.
 Those tend to be associated mainly with these sorts of products.

 Hyped: Oh boy, this is also a big one.
-In my personal experience, 99% (if not more) or all products I’ve reviewed, including those on the Warrior Forum, including their special offers are hyped to no end.
+In my personal experience, 99% (if not more) or all products I’ve reviewed, including those on the Warrior Forum, including their special offers are hyped to no end and exploit the ever popular shiny object syndrome (getting rich quick).
 They promise extravagant results, but very often fail to deliver.
 Many times this hype is often associated with black hat marketing products.

 Re-packaged products: This happens very often too.
 Re-packaged means there was an older version of a product/program and was re-released, usually under a different name and promises huge things.
 Sometimes these can be good, but re-packaged products in my experience usually mean the original wasn’t successful or good and it’s unlikely the new version will be any better.

 MLM promotions: MLM is rising at a scary pace, especially online since it’s much more convenient and cost effective to start them there.
 I do not like MLMs in general and would never recommend them because I feel most of them are pyramid schemes.
 How do you spot them?
 Often times you will see products that promise you $1,000’s in commissions.